 Types of DNA Damage:

 DNA is exposed over time to a variety of factors that can cause damage to its structure.
-Main types of DNA damage include:
+Main types of DNA damage:

 - Oxidative damage: Caused by excessive activity of free radicals, toxic molecules produced in the body as a byproduct of metabolic processes.
-These radicals can attack DNA, causing breaks, oxidation of bases, and other structural changes.
+These radicals can attack DNA and cause breaks, oxidation of bases, and other changes to its structure.

 - Damage from replication errors: During cell division, DNA is replicated to create a new copy for each daughter cell.
 This process is not perfect, and errors sometimes occur.
 These errors can be point mutations, such as the substitution of one base for another, or larger ones, such as the addition or deletion of DNA segments.

-- Damage from diseases: Certain diseases, such as cancer, are linked to DNA defects.
+- Damage from diseases: Certain diseases, such as cancer, are associated with DNA defects.
 These defects can be caused by viruses, bacteria, or other factors.

 Effects of DNA Damage: